-It’s been 6 weeks since baby Grant was born yet every day I still look at him in awe.
+It’s been 6 weeks since Grant was born yet every day I still look at him in awe.
 How did I grow this tiny human inside of me?
 That his adorable little feet were what I felt kicking in my belly for all of those months?
 It’s mind blowing what our bodies are capable of.

 During my pregnancy I loved listening to and reading as many birth stories as I could.
 Some of them were profoundly beautiful; others were terrifying and ended in the worst way I could have imagined.
-For my birth plan, my goal was to have it be as natural as possible.
+For his birth, my goal was to have it be as natural as possible.
 I preferred to have it without any medications or interventions, and I wanted to be able to feel my body push him out and experience that raw rush of emotions as they placed him on my chest for the first time.

 GOING PAST MY DUE DATE

 Knowing that it’s common for first time moms to go past their due date, plus having a personal family history of it, I had a strong feeling that I would go past 40 weeks.
-When I brought the topic up for discussion in my second trimester with the midwife group I had chosen I was told that they start fetal monitoring at 41 weeks and then discuss induction at 42 weeks.
+When I brought the topic up for discussion in my second trimester with the midwife group I had chosen, I was told that they start fetal monitoring at 41 weeks and then discuss induction at 42 weeks.

-Fast forward to my last prenatal appointment at 39 weeks and 6 days, one of the midwives informed me that because I was 35 years old, they recommended that I be induced at 40 weeks.
+Fast forward to my last prenatal appointment at 39 weeks + 6 days, one of the midwives informed me that because I was 35 years old, they recommended that I be induced at 40 weeks.
 As in the next day.

 Feeling completely blind sided, I said that was not what I was told at my prior appointments and that I had no interest in being induced.
 She explained that they must have assumed I was younger and gave me information based on their protocols for someone under 35 years of age, which technically I was for the first 6 months of my pregnancy.
 She said by going past 40 weeks that my risk of stillbirth increased and that I didn’t have to “try and be a hero by doing it naturally”.